|

 2.

-王適 can also be pronounced "Wang Kuo".
-I have not found any English language references that indicate the correct pronunciation.
-Bio/113 王適 mentions only a person of the same name in the Ming dynasty
+王適 could also be pronounced "Wang Kuo" but the few English language references I have found have "Wang Shi".
+Bio/113 王適 mentions only a person of the same name in the Ming dynasty.
+The following is a poem by him that mentions qin (see line 4).

 (Return)